realmq/realmq-website/content/docs/node-sdk/index.md

 ### Receive messages

-Whenever a message hits the client, the sdk will emit message events.
+Whenever a message hits the client, the SDK will emit message events.

 * `message` will be emitted for every message.
 * `{channel}/message` will be emitted for every message in a particular channel